 As part of our project we want to share the information we have learnt with as many people as possible in both academic and easy to read formats.
 This has included us creating a series of social media posts which break down our work into small sections as well as sharing our information online on our website.
 We are also working on a report for publication in an academic journal.

 Want to learn where else we are sharing information about our project?
-See below for a list of everywhere that we have produced information already as well as any upcoming dissemination that we have planned.
+See below for a list of any upcoming events that we have planned.

 PEARL (Person-Environment-Activity Research Laboratory, UCL), Dagenham RM10 7FN